zowe/docs-site/docs/user-guide/stop-zowe-zos.md

 IEE842I ZWESVSTC DUPLICATE NAME FOUND- REENTER COMMAND WITH 'A='
 ```

-This error results when there is more than one started task named ZWESVSTC.
+This error occurs when there is more than one started task named ZWESVSTC.
 To resolve the issue, stop the required ZWESVSTC instance by issuing the following commands:

 ```
 C ${ZOWE_PREFIX}${ZOWE_INSTANCE}SV,A=asid